25-Year-Old Man Arrested For Posing as a 17-Year-Old High School Basketball Star

 A 25-year-old Texas man was arrested on Friday after he allegedly posed as a would-be high school basketball star for months and dated a 14-year-old girl.

-Sidney Bouvier Gilstrap-Portley of Mesquite, Texas, was arrested and charged with tampering with government records after he enrolled at two Dallas, Texas, schools as a 17-year-old boy named Rashaun Richardson, spokesperson for the Dallas Independent School District (Dallas ISD), Robyn Harris, tells PEOPLE.
+Sidney Bouvier Gilstrap-Portley of Mesquite, Texas, was arrested and charged with tampering with government records after he enrolled at two Dallas, Texas, schools as a 17-year-old boy named Rashun Richardson, spokesperson for the Dallas Independent School District (Dallas ISD), Robyn Harris, tells PEOPLE.

 He was booked into the Dallas County Jail and posted bond, according to the Dallas Morning News.
 An attorney for him was not listed.